KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 Since keyboard dictation is based on navigating between the keyboard and the main app, and to share information between the two, a keyboard that wishes yo use dictation must use an App Group and set up the app and keyboard to use it.

-See the <doc:Getting-Started-Article> and <doc:Essentials-Article> articles for information on how to properly set up your app and keyboard to share data storage.
+See the <doc:Getting-Started-Guide> guide and <doc:Essentials-Article> articles for information on how to properly set up your app and keyboard to share settings.